Advisory Committee

 Get Involved

-We are looking for volunteer committee members to help inform and promote our employer pledge for organizations to take the next step in creating psychologically safe workspaces.
+We are looking for volunteer committee members to help inform and promote our employer resources for organizations to take the next step in creating inclusive and accessible workspaces.

-Informed by the guiding principal of Nothing About Us With Us we are looking for volunteers with lived mental health experience and/or workplace leaders with experience implementing best practices for inclusive workspaces.
+Informed by the guiding principal of Nothing About Us Without Us we are looking for volunteers with lived mental health experience and/or workplace leaders with experience implementing best practices for inclusive workspaces.

-• The YES WorkAbility Project is a national initiative, helping employers create inclusive and accessible workplaces for persons with mental health disabilities by offering a range of activities, including coaching, training, and human resources support.
+The YES WorkAbility Project is a national initiative, helping employers create inclusive and accessible workplaces for persons with mental health disabilities by offering a range of activities, including coaching, training, and hiring support.

 By building employers’ awareness through education, and promoting the benefits of hiring, retaining, and raising the profile of persons with mental health disabilities, WorkAbility aims to help workplaces thrive in creating mentally healthy environments for all employees.
-The WorkAbility project will focus on 3 provinces, British Columbia, Manitoba, and Alberta, but aim to support Canada-wide employers.
+The WorkAbility project aims to support employers Canada-wide but will primarily focus on Ontario, Quebec, Alberta, Manitoba, and British Columbia.

 5 employers that embed inclusive mental health practices and policies